meronmkifle/NinjaTrader-Portfolio-Trading-Analytics-Dashboard/README.md

 # NinjaTrader Portfolio Analytics Dashboard

-A comprehensive trading analytics dashboard built with Streamlit for NinjaTrader users who trade multiple algorithmic strategies.
+A fairly comprehensive trading analytics dashboard built with Streamlit for NinjaTrader users who trade multiple algorithmic strategies.
 Analyze individual strategy performance and see how strategies work together in a combined trading account.

 ## What It Does